vLabayen/html2js/README.md

 &nbsp;
 Display full documentation using `./html2js.py --doc a b`
-Or reading it in src/doc.py
+Or read it in src/doc.py
-&nbsp;